jaantollander/masters-thesis/content/30_monitoring.md

 ## Entry resets
-If Jobstats has not updated the statistics of an entry within the *cleanup interval*, that is, if the snapshot time is older than the cleanup interval, it removes the entry.
+If Jobstats has not updated the statistics of an entry within the *cleanup interval* by looking whether the snapshot time is older than the cleanup interval, it removes the entry.
 We refer to the removal as *entry reset*.
 We can specify the cleanup interval in the configuration using the `job_cleanup_interval` parameter.
 The default cleanup interval is 10 minutes.

 We detect the resets by observing if any counter-values have decreased.
 This method does not detect reset if the new counter value is larger than the old one, but it is uncommon because counter values typically grow large.
-We will underestimate the counter increment in this case when calculating the difference between two counter values.
+We might underestimate the counter increment in this case when calculating the difference between two counter values.

 ## Computing rates